donny/dotfiles/README.md

 dotfiles
 ========

-A set of very opinionated dotfiles for my own use
+A set of very opinionated dotfiles for my own use.

+Currently: screen, tmux.